 Intensive Treatment for OCD, School Refusal, and Anxiety Related Disorders

-Options for Intensive Outpatient Treatment at the Child and Adult Anxiety Centers at EBTCS
+Intensive Outpatient Treatment at the Child and Adult Anxiety Centers at EBTCS – Structure and Approach

-If you are interested in learning more about our range of IOP programs, please contact Maria Hanelin, IOP Coordinator, at 206-374-0109.
+If you are interested in learning more about our IOP services, please contact Madeline Johnson, IOP Coordinator, at 206-374-0109.